Dynamic Workflows: Destination Schema is Derived from a Schema Feature

 This would define a point geometry feature class for a Geodatabase.

-Note: When generating a list, as shown above, you should merge it onto your data so that the writer gets both the schema and the data when the first feature enters it.
+Note: When generating a list, as shown above, merge it into your data so the writer receives both the schema and the data when the first feature enters it.

 Step-by-step Instructions